technotarek/timeliner/README.md

 			collapseAllText: '- collapse all' // value: string; defaults to '- collapse all' });

 10. Options: Most options are self explanatory based on example above.
-For the startOpen option, provide the ID of a specific timelineEvent such as "#event01EX".
-This will set that timelineEvent to open by default.
+For the startOpen option, provide an array of IDs of specific timelineEvents such as ['#event01EX'] or ['#event01EX','#event02EX'].
+This will set those timelineEvents to open by default.
 See the demo at  http://www.technotarek.com/timeliner/timeliner.html for a working example.
-(Timeliner supports only one item to open by default at this time.)

 11. Add an expand/collapse all events by adding the following inside of the main #timelineContainer.
 If you used the expandAll option when instantiating Timeliner, then update the value \(but not the class\) of the anchor to match: